booktoshi/doginals/README.md

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️

 Use this wallet for inscribing only!
-Always inscribe from this wallet to a different address, e.g. one you created with Woof Wallet.
+Always inscribe from this wallet to a different address, e.g. one you created with Ordinals Wallet.
 This wallet is not meant for storing funds or inscriptions.

 ## Prerequisites

-To use this, you'll need to use your console/terminal and install Node.js on your computer.
-So please ensure, that you have your
+To use this, you'll need to use your console/terminal use Power Shell with Windows, install Node.js on your computer.

 ### Install NodeJS

 Please head over to [https://nodejs.org/en/download](https://nodejs.org/en/download) and follow the installation instructions.

-## Setup and install

 ## Install Dogeoin Core